Beijing is one of the oldest cities in the world. It’s also one of the largest.

-Alright, here are the best Beijing travel tips!
+Here are my best Beijing travel tips!

 2. Work out how you want to pay